tpauldike/the_path_to_c/intro/README.md

 - Variables in `C`
 - Environment variables

-The video recording of the session will be available on YouTube on [this playlist](https://youtube.com/playlist?list=PLU10dryLOLEFp598xm9eH1nn_DRN7S5mt) soon.
+The video recording of the session is available on YouTube, [click here](https://youtu.be/c46vfAEGLMM) to watch it.